yesidevelop/ansible-terraform-eks/README.md

 # aws-eks-terraform-ansible
 Create AWS EKS cluster using terraform and ansible.
 And Deploy an App.
+Install two applications. wordpress and Flask on EKS

 #### Launch Amazon linux 2 and add this part in user-data: